Blackstone Blackened Mahi Mahi is a quick and easy meal idea. The blackening seasoning adds so much flavor and is the perfect weeknight meal.

 • Frozen Mahi Mahi – If you prefer you can use frozen mahi mahi but it will need to be thawed.
 Allow mahi mahi to thaw for at least 15 minutes before cooking.

-Blackened Mahi Mahi on a platter
+Seasoned Mahi Mahi on a plate

 Can I Make on the Stovetop?